Mardi123/Django_shop_app/README.md

 - Fork the repository and create a new branch.
 - Make your changes and submit a pull request.
 - Ensure that your code follows the project's coding conventions and passes all tests.

+Deployment Process
+To deploy the Shop Locator App to a live server using Railway.app, follow the steps below:

+Make sure you have generated the requirements.txt file by running the following command:
+$ pip freeze > requirements.txt
+Create a Procfile file in the root directory of your project and add the following line:
+web: gunicorn 'name-of-application.wsgi'
+Create a Procfile file in the root directory of your project and add the following line:
+web: gunicorn 'name-of-application.wsgi'
+Replace 'name-of-application' with the actual name of your Django application.

+Create a runtime.txt file in the root directory of your project and add the following line: python-3.10.2
+Replace 3.10.2 with the version of Python you are using for your project.

+Open the settings.py file in your project and locate the ALLOWED_HOSTS variable.
+Update it to the following:
+ALLOWED_HOSTS = ['*']
+This allows any host to access your application.
+Make sure to configure the ALLOWED_HOSTS list with appropriate domain names or IP addresses for production deployment.

+Add the following line to the settings.py file to configure the STATIC_ROOT directory:
+STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')
+This sets the directory where Django will collect static files.
+Run the following command to collect the static files:
+$ python manage.py collectstatic
+This will gather all the static files into the STATIC_ROOT directory.

+Commit and push all the changes to your GitHub repository.

+Sign up or log in to Railway.app at https://railway.app/.

+Click on the '+New' button to create a new project.

+Select 'GitHub Repo' as the deployment method.

+Choose the repository where you pushed the code.

+After selecting the repository, go to the project settings tab.

+Under the domain section, click on 'Generate Domain' to obtain a domain for your deployed application.

+Optionally, you can update the domain name to a custom one if desired.

+Your Shop Locator App is now live and accessible at the provided domain.

+Please make sure to replace 'name-of-application' with the actual name of your Django application and adjust other placeholders with relevant values as per your project setup.